 There is a wonderful story in Further Biographies of Eminent Monks (“Hui-k’o B”) that tells of Hui-k’o and T’an-lin each having an arm cut off by criminals at about the same time.
 Broughton’s translation follows:

 Hui-k’o specialized in handing over the dark principle [esoteric teachings] as stated above.
 He encountered malefactors who cut off his arm.
 He [relied on] the Dharma to control his mind so that he was not aware of the pain.
 He burned the wound with fire, and when the bleeding abated, he bandaged it with silk.
 He then went on his begging rounds as before, informing no one.
 Later T’an-lin also had his arm cut off by malefactors.
 He cried out throughout the night.
 Hui-k’o applied bandages to his arm, begged food and offered it to T’an-lin.
-T’an-lin thought it strange that Hui-k’o did not have full use of his hand and so became angry with him.
+T’an-lin thought it strange that Hui-k’o was using only one hand and so became angry with him.
 Hui-k’o said: “The pastries are in front of you.
 Why don’t you wrap them up yourself?”
-T’an-lin said: “I don’t have an arm!
+T’an-lin said: “I’ve lost an arm!
 You don’t know this, K’o?”
-Hui-k’o said: “I too lack an arm.
-How could you become angry with me?”
+Hui-k’o said: “I too have lost an arm.
+How can you be angry with me?”
 And thus they questioned each other and realized that there was karmic merit in their situation.
 This is why the world speaks of “Armless Lin.” (p.
 62)